chenjianxing1/trajectory-optimizer/Readme.md

 ## Getting Started

-To get started you will need to have [bazel](http://bazel.build/) and [Python 3.6](https://www.python.org/downloads/release/python-360/) installed.
-Next, set up the virtual python environment in order to build and use the Python bindings for the optimization library.
-This can be done using `bash install.sh` and then entering the environment using the command `bash dev_into.sh`.
-Once you are in the environment make sure all tests run without any error by running the bazel command
+As prerequistite you need [bazel](http://bazel.build/) and [Python 3.6](https://www.python.org/downloads/release/python-360/).
+Set-up a virtual python environment and enter is by using these commands: `bash install.sh` and  `bash dev_into.sh`.
+Once you are in the virtual environment run `bazel test //...` to verify the functionality is as intended.
-`bazel test //...`.
-In order to see an exemplary output of the optimization library you then can run the command `bazel run //tests:py_optimizer_single_track_tests`.
+In order to obtain an exemplary output run the command `bazel run //tests:py_optimizer_single_track_tests`.

 (C) Copyright by Patrick Hart (patrick.hart@tum.de)